Sunosi FDA Approval History

 - Common side effects include headache, nausea, decreased appetite, insomnia, and anxiety.

-Development History and FDA Approval Process for Sunosi
+Development Timeline for Sunosi

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.